steveoliver/modangular/README.md

 The `public` directory is what will be served.
 Static files like `index.html` and images belong in the `public` directory.

-The gulp build process includes linting, code style checking, template compiling, angular annotation, source file concatenation, less compilation, css minification, js minification, and js sourcemaps.
+The gulp build process includes linting, code style checking, unit testing, template compiling, angular annotation, source file concatenation, less compilation, css minification, js minification, and js sourcemaps.